Privacy Policy

 Current AI Model Provider

-As of the "Last updated" date above, the third-party large language model provider used by Relay is Google (Gemini) — see policies.google.com/privacy.
+As of the "Last updated" date above, the third-party large language model provider used by Relay is OpenAI, reached through the Vercel AI Gateway — see openai.com/policies/privacy-policy and vercel.com/legal/privacy-policy.
 We may change providers at our discretion; the current provider will be reflected here.